mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

 I'll apply our functions to the 10,000 rows I read into in memory and use it as a validation set.
 With this, I can plot the SGD accuracy curve.

-I'll also get rid of the 3-star reviews, as they're neutral on a 5-star scale.
+I'll also get rid of the 3 star reviews, as they're neutral on a 5 star scale.

 ```python